titoesteves/dev-news/README.md

 There are a few things I would like to add but the basic functionality is complete.

-Tech stack: express, jquery, node, handlebars, eslint
+Tech stack: express, nginx, node, jquery, handlebars, eslint